The Ultimate Travel Guide For Visiting Patagonia

 Where is Patagonia?

-As I wrote in for my article on Orbitz, Patagonia is the Southernmost point in South America, straddling Argentina and Chile against the backdrop of the Andes Mountains.
+Patagonia is located at the Southernmost point in South America straddling Argentina and Chile.
+It is one of the most popular destinations among outdoor enthusiasts.
+What many travelers don’t realize is that it’s also an amazing food and wine destination that also offers a touch of luxury and a laid-back lifestyle.
+It’s a vast region that’s perfect for a little exploration, engagement, and indulgence.
+From turquoise blue lakes to towering granite cliffs to glaciers and icebergs, there’s so much to take in.
+No matter how you like to venture out, Patagonia has something to tickle every travel bone.
 The region attracts outdoor enthusiasts for its diverse terrain, foodies for its hearty and soulful cuisine, and nature lovers who appreciate the flora and fauna.
 Hiking in Patagonia is a bucket list item for many.
 Its distance and geography might make it seem like a difficult trip, but with the right planning it doesn’t have to be.
-Once I arrived and met the other two writers on the trip, I soon learned that this region is very popular for travelers coming off an Antarctic cruise (added that to my list!).

 I was most excited about my accommodations at Patagonia Camp, one of the few Patagonia Chile resort destinations.
 This was glamping (upscale camping) at its best, but the accommodations were much more luxurious that I ever expected.
 I mean, if the Four Seasons offered yurt accommodations, these would be them!
 Initially, I was reminded of that time I stayed in a Bedouin tent in Jordan and saw the biggest spider of my life, but once I settled in, the level of comfort and luxury gave me peace of mind.
 If you’re planning a trip to Patagonia, this is the place to stay.